ahadas/ahadas.github.io/_posts/2022-7-7-push-to-openshift-local-registry.md

 ---
 layout: post
-title: Push Custom Image to Openshift Local
+title: Push Custom Images to Openshift Local
 ---

 This post describes the next step in our journey to deploy MTV (Migration Toolkit for Virtualization) on Openshift Local: deploying a custom image to Openshift Local without going through an external registry like quay.io

 # Prerequisits

-Set up an Openshift Local cluster and deploy MTV on it as described [here](http://ahadas.com/mtv-on-openshift-local/) (note that you should also make the PVs accessible to the pods).
+Set up an Openshift Local cluster and deploy MTV on it as described [here](http://ahadas.com/mtv-on-openshift-local/) (note that you should also make the PVs accessible to the pods for being able to start VMs).

-Clone a repo of Forklift, like [Forklift Controller](https://github.com/konveyor/forklift-controller) and make sure you are able to build (`podman build .`) and tag an image (podman tag <image-id> <tag-id>).
+Clone a repo of Forklift, like [Forklift Controller](https://github.com/konveyor/forklift-controller) and make sure you are able to build (`podman build .`) and tag an image (`podman tag <image-id> <tag-id>`).

 # Expose image-registry